-- ACRC's new website currently provides information in 89 different languages in order to keep clients, parents and the community informed. - ACRC will continue to provide services in accordance with the laws and regulations to meet the individual needs of our clients. - ACRC will increase outreach and service in areas that are traditionally underserved, including holding more community meeting in our outlying counties. - Continue our partnership with Fiesta Educativa, and work with community based advocacy organization to ensure culturally balanced access to services. - ACRC will provide ongoing training for staff to ensure that regional center services are provided in a culturally sensitive manner. - ACRC will continue to employ service coordinators that speak many of the languages spoken by our clients and families.
-ACRC currently has service coordinators who are culturally sensitive and speak 16 different languages. - Continue to improve on our cultural competency training for ACRC's Board of Directors and new staff. - ACRC will continue to closely use National Core Indicator (NCI) data to determine client and family satisfaction.

-- ACRC requests that DDS engage a person qualified in statistical analysis to look more closely at the data especially as it relates to the costs associated with out of home placement. - ACRC will continue to work to ensure that regional center services are provided to clients in a fair and equitable manner.
+- ACRC's new website currently provides information in 89 different languages in order to keep clients, parents and the community informed. - ACRC will continue to provide services in accordance with the laws and regulations to meet the individual needs of our clients. - ACRC will increase outreach and service in areas that are traditionally underserved, including holding more community meeting in our outlying counties. - Continue our partnerships with community based advocacy organizations to ensure culturally balanced access to services.
+There are immediate plans for ACRC to be represented at multiple events that will be taking place in underserved or ethnically diverse communities throughout our regional center catchment area in the coming months, including setting up information booths at community health fairs and other easily accessible and culturally diverse events. - ACRC will provide ongoing training for staff to ensure that regional center services are provided in a culturally sensitive manner. - ACRC will continue to employ service coordinators that speak many of the languages spoken by our clients and families.
+ACRC currently has service coordinators who are culturally sensitive and speak 16 different languages. - Further improve our existing cultural competency training for ACRC's Board of Directors and agency staff. - ACRC will continue to closely use National Core Indicator (NCI) data to determine client and family satisfaction. - ACRC requests that DDS engage a person qualified in statistical analysis to look more closely at the data - especially as it relates to the costs associated with out of home placement. - ACRC will continue to work to ensure that regional center services are provided to clients in a fair and equitable manner.

-Should you have any question or require additional information please contact me or Peter Tiedemann.
+Should you have any questions or require additional information please contact me or Peter Tiedemann.